mph005/ahh/docs/technical.md

 - Use Cookie-based authentication for the frontend interaction.
 - Inject `UserManager<ApplicationUser>` and `SignInManager<ApplicationUser>` into controllers/services where needed.
 - Secure endpoints using `[Authorize]` attributes, specifying roles (`[Authorize(Roles = "Admin")]`) where necessary.
+- User registration creates both an Identity user account and a corresponding Client record in the database.
+- Newly registered users are automatically assigned the "Client" role.
+- Client profiles include detailed information (first name, last name, email, phone, date of birth), which is collected during registration.
+- User information is shared between the Identity system (for authentication) and the business model (for domain functionality).

 ### Frontend Development (React)